bigey/ena-submit/README.md

 A project (also referred to as a study) is used to group other objects together, so we will look into creating a project as a first step towards to submit ENA objects.

-* alias: this is a unique code to refer to your study, *eg* proj_0000
+* Project ID: this is a unique code to refer to your study - mandatory, *e.g.* proj_0000 - mandatory
-* TITLE: a descriptive short title
+* Title: a descriptive short title - mandatory
-* DESCRIPTION: an abstract detailing the project
+* Description: an abstract detailing the project - mandatory

 ### Sample

 Use one line per sample.
 ENA provides sample checklists which define all the mandatory and recommended attributes for specific types of samples.
 We do not define a checklist here, then the samples will be validated against the ENA default checklist [ERC000011](https://www.ebi.ac.uk/ena/data/view/ERC000011).
 This checklist has virtually no mandatory fields but contains many optional attributes that can help you to annotate your samples to the highest possible standard.
-You can find all the checklists [here](http://www.ebi.ac.uk/ena/submit/checklists).
+You can find all the [checklists](http://www.ebi.ac.uk/ena/submit/checklists).

-Mandatory
+Mandatory:

-* alias: a unique code, *eg*: sam_0000
+* Sample ID: a unique code - mandatory, *e.g.*: sam_0000
-* TITLE: sample name *eg*: Saccharomyces cerevisiae S288C
+* Title: sample name *e.g.*: Saccharomyces cerevisiae S288C
-* TAXON_ID: *eg*: 4932
+* Taxon ID: *e.g.*: 4932
-* SCIENTIFIC_NAME: *eg*: Saccharomyces cerevisiae
+* Scientific name: *e.g.*: Saccharomyces cerevisiae
-* COMMON_NAME: *eg*: baker's yeast (optional)
-* geographic location (country and/or sea)
+* Geographic location (country and/or sea): see the list of [countries](http://insdc.org/country.html).
+Other possible values: ["not applicable", "not collected", "not provided"]
-* collection data (YYY-MM-DD)

-Optional

-* strain
-* sample_description
+* Collection date: format YYYY-MM-DD, YYYY-MM or YYYY

+Optional:

+* Common name: free text, *e.g.*: baker's yeast
-* collected_by
+* Strain: free text
+* Culture collection: format COLLECTION:ID, *e.g.*: CBS:512
+* Sample description: free text
+* Collected by: free text
-* geographic location (region and locality)
+* Geographic location (region and locality): free text
-* isolation_source
+* Isolation source: free text

 ### Experiment

 An experiment object represents the library that is created from a sample and used in a sequencing experiment.
 The experiment object contains details about the sequencing platform and library protocols.
 An experiment is part of a study and is assocated with a sample.
 It is common to have multiple libraries and sequencing experiments for a single sample.
 Experiments point to samples to allow sharing of sample information between multiple experiments.

+Mandatory:

-* alias: a unique code, *eg*: exp_0000
+* Experiment ID: a unique code, *e.g.*: exp_0000
-* TITLE: a short title
+* Title: a short title, free text
+* Project reference: the internal code of the project (*e.g.*: proj_0000) or the accession number of the submitted Project/Study (PRJxxxxxxx)
-* STUDY_REF: code of the project, *eg*: proj_0000
+* Project status: either "internal" (internal code of the project) or "accession" (already submitted project)
+* Sample reference: the internal code of the sample (*e.g.*: sample_0000) or the accession number of the submited BioSample (SAMEAxxxxxxx)
-* SAMPLE_DESCRIPTOR: code of the sample, *eg*: sample_0000
+* Sample status: either "internal" (internal code of the sample) or "accession" (already submitted sample)
-* LIBRARY_NAME: a unique code, *eg*: lib_0000
+* Library name: a unique code describing the library, *e.g.*: lib_0000
+* Library strategy: controlled value describing the sequencing strategy, see this [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-library-strategy)
+* Library source: controlled value describing the source material, see this [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-library-source)
-* LIBRARY_STRATEGY: controlled value fields
+* Library selection: controlled value describing the selection technics, see [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-library-selection)
+* Paired: is sequencing is paired ("yes") or unpaired/single ("no")
+* Library construction protocol: detailed protocol, free text
-* LIBRARY_SOURCE: controlled value fields
+* Platform: controlled value describing the sequencing platform used, see this [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-platform)
-* LIBRARY_SELECTION: controlled value fields
+* Instrument model: controlled value describing the instrument mode, see this [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-instrument)

-* PAIRED: yes|no
+Optional:

-* NOMINAL_LENGTH: average insert size
+* Insert size: average insert size (bp) - optional
-* NOMINAL_SDEV: standard deviation of insert size (optional)
+* Insert size SD: standard deviation of the insert size - optional
-* LIBRARY_CONSTRUCTION_PROTOCOL: detailed protocol
-* INSTRUMENT_MODEL: *eg*: Illumina HiSeq 2000

 ### Run

-The run points to the experiment using the experiment’s alias.
+The run points to an experiment using the experiment ID code.

+Mandatory:

-* alias: a unique code, *eg*: run_0000
+* Run ID: internal unique code, *e.g.*: run_0000
-* EXPERIMENT_REF: code of the experiment, *eg*: exp_0000
+* Experiment reference: the internal code of the experiment, *e.g.*: exp_0000
-* filetype: *eg*: fastq
+* filetype: *e.g.*: fastq
 * filename_r1: path to read file 1
 * filename_r2: path to read file 2 (optional if single)